labeeb-7z/Project-X_2023/Readme.md

 The aim of this project is to extend No-Code DL to
 - Improve the RNN support and add support for more complex models such as Transformers, GANs, etc.
 - Develop a mechanism to allow users to upload their own datasets.
-- Research and implement a mechanism to allow users to train their models on the cloud.
+- Research and implement a mechanism to allow users to train their models on the cloud or locally.
+- Design a mini-model to infer users problem and generate recommendations for model choices.
 - [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API) is recent development in the web world that allows us to use the GPU directly from the browser.
 Research on how No-Code DL can leverage this.

 **Pre-Requisites** : Basic Web Development(NextJS and tailwind experience is a plus)  OR  Python(Basic Deep Learning Knowledge is a plus)